akka/akka/akka-docs/src/main/paradox/event-bus.md

 The event stream is the main event bus of each actor system: it is used for carrying @ref:[log messages](logging.md) and @ref:[Dead Letters](#dead-letters) and may be used by the user code for other purposes as well.
-It uses @ref:[Subchannel Classification](#subchannel-classification) which enables registering to related sets of channels (as is used for @apidoc[RemotingLifecycleEvent]).
+It uses @ref:[Subchannel Classification](#subchannel-classification) which enables registering to related sets of channels.
 The following example demonstrates how a simple subscription works.
 Given a simple actor:

 @@@ div { .group-scala }